stuartMoorhouse/cribl-to-elastic-demo/windows-event-parser.md

 2. Parses the XML into structured JSON fields (`winlog.*`)
 3. Maps common fields to ECS (`user.*`, `source.*`, `process.*`, etc.)

-This pipeline replicates that process for raw XML data arriving via Cribl.
+This pipeline replicates that process for raw XML data arriving via Cribl using **only processors available on all Elasticsearch licenses** (script, set, date, remove).

 ## Installation